 The Montana Gerontology Society (MGS) was formed in 1982.
 A group of professionals, volunteers and educators founded the organization in order to provide opportunities for individuals interested in gerontology to share common concerns and ideas.
-MGS is governed by a 12 member Board of Directors.
+MGS is governed by volunteer Board of Directors.

 The Montana Gerontology Society is dedicated to enhancing professional development and understanding among providers of services, seniors, volunteers, researchers, educators, students, and others associated with the field of aging.

 Laurie Miller has worked as a registered nurse in Montana since 1990.
 She has enjoyed working in various roles in healthcare throughout her career ranging from acute and long term care nursing, to community based services, and healthcare management.
 Her passion has always been working with and advocating for seniors and individuals with disabilities.
 Laurie is currently an active member of the Montana Alzheimer’s and Dementia workgroup, the Montana Gerontology Society and the Alzheimer’s Association Montana Chapter Board of Directors.
 When not working, Laurie and her husband, Tim, dedicate much of their time to their busy family which includes very active parents, four children and their spouses, and ten grandchildren.